-The California Environmental Protection Agency (EPA) in an effort to protect human health has determined that the active ingredient in Monsanto’s popular weed killer, Roundup, is a carcinogen.
-Beginning July 7, glyphosate will be added to the list of chemicals “known to the state of California to cause cancer and birth defects and other reproductive harm.”
+In an effort to protect human health, the California Environmental Protection Agency (CalEPA) has determined that the active ingredient in Monsanto’s popular weed killer, Roundup, is a carcinogen.
+Beginning July 7, 2017, glyphosate will be added to the list of chemicals “known to the state of California to cause cancer and birth defects and other reproductive harm.”

-If a federal agency were routinely testing for glyphosate (the FDA suspended its limiting testing earlier this year and started again in June, but the results have not been made public), residues would likely be found on many of the foods lining grocery store shelves and in produce departments today.
-Some of those residuesmight be beyond safe levels.
+If a federal agency were routinely testing for glyphosate, residues would likely be found on many of the foods lining grocery store shelves and in produce departments today.
+Some of those residues might be beyond safe levels.
+(The FDA suspended its limited testing earlier this year and started again in June, but the results have not been made public.)